Jo3-h/Sound-Wave/README.md

-# SOUNDWAVE Player Clone
+# SOUNDWAVE Full-Stack Application

-Welcome to the **SOUNDWAVE Player Clone** project!
-This application is a Spotify-inspired music player that integrates Spotify Web API analytics with interactive features, offering a unique blend of music streaming and data insights.
+Soundwave is a full-stack application engineering project designed to for music enthusiasts to analyse, review, and stream their favourite music.
+The platform integrates with Spotify and MusicBrainz APIs to obtain music data and stream music based on the users spotify playlist and account details.
+Included in this project is a web-based front-end to provide a user friendly interface, a back-end to handle server side endpoints and communicate with the database, and a data integration pipeline to popoulate the projects' connected database with existing music data.

 ---